 A number of elements go into the first cup of brewed coffee.
 For one, most of the caffeine that you need for a wakeup call has already made its way to the first cup.
 Secondly, the aroma, flavor, and coffee oils have already passed out, and reusing your coffee grounds will result in a zero-fragrance and terribly weak coffee.
 Lastly, all the antioxidants that are associated with the various health benefits of coffee have been squeezed out during the first extraction process.

 So if you do decide to make another pot of coffee by reusing grounds, you may end up with an almost decaffeinated coffee.
-So if you rely on your morning coffee to give you that much-needed kick, brewing your coffee grounds twice is not a great idea.
+So if you rely on your morning coffee to give you that much-needed kick, brewing your coffee grounds a second time is not a great idea.

 Is it Better to Brew a Fresh Cup?

 The answer to “how many times you can use the same coffee grounds” can best be answered by the National Coffee Association that says never to reuse coffee grounds.
-According to the organization, all the desirable coffee flavors are already extracted during the first batch and only the “bitter undesirable ones” are left.
+According to the organization, all the desirable coffee flavors are already extracted during the first batch and only the “bitter undesirable ones” are left when you use coffee grounds twice.

-Even if you do believe that some flavor and aroma are left in your coffee, there is a large danger of contamination.
+Even if you do believe that some flavor and aroma are left in your coffee, there is a large danger of contamination if you reuse your coffee grounds.
 Even if you reuse the coffee grounds less than an hour after the first, your grounds will have acquired a huge amount of bacteria and fungi.
 This makes sense since coffee grounds are moist and warm and make an ideal breeding ground for pathogens.

 If you think your coffee maker malfunctioned and did not wet your coffee grounds properly, you can immediately run more water over the coffee.
 This will allow your coffee to stay in contact for a longer amount of time and extract more caffeine from it.
 This is the only scenario that makes sense for “reusing” coffee grounds.